sensejs/sensejs/website/docs/overview/module.md

 }
 ```

+A module can have a constructor, and its parameters are automatically injected by the framework.

-In case that you don't need the lifecycle hooks, you can also create a module by
+In case that neither constructor nor lifecycle hooks is needed, you can also create a module in a simpler way:

 ```typescript
 const MyModule = createModule({